13 Voices: Development

 On November 26, 2012, the band members revealed that they were taking a break from touring in 2013 to begin work on a new record.
-On April 18, 2013, drummer Jocz announced he would be leaving the band via his official Facebook page, leaving Whibley as the sole founding member of the band.
-In an interview on February 7, 2014, Deryck revealed that the band has possibly found a new drummer and would be premiering new music "soon".
-The expected sixth album would have been the band's first with Whibley and McCaslin as the only two remaining members from the group's "classic line-up", until Baksh's return in 2015, which also marks his first album with Sum 41 since 2004's Chuck.
+On April 18, 2013, drummer Steve Jocz announced he would be leaving the band via his official Facebook page, leaving Deryck Whibley as the sole founding member of the band.
+In an interview on February 7, 2014, Whibley revealed that the band had possibly found a new drummer and would be premiering new music "soon".
+The album would have been the band's first with Whibley and bassist Jason "Cone" McCaslin as the only two remaining members from the group's "classic line-up", until Baksh's return in 2015, which also marks his first album with Sum 41 since 2004's Chuck.
 The album is the band's first to feature drummer Frank Zummo, as well as their first album as a five-piece.

-On May 16, 2014, Deryck Whibley posted on an entry on his personal website, explaining that he had a liver and kidney failure due to extensive drinking.
-He has explained that he has been in treatment in the hospital for a month, and now upon release, he will be taking care of his health, while continue working on new music.
+On May 16, 2014, Whibley posted on an entry on his personal website, explaining that he had liver and kidney failure due to extensive drinking.
+He explained that he was in treatment in the hospital for a month, and upon release, he would be taking care of his health, while continue working on new music.
 He also stated that he had some ideas for new songs already, and that the band would be soon starting to make a new album.
-On June 9, 2014, Deryck Whibley has stated on his personal Facebook page that he was working on new Sum 41 music out of his home studio to get ready to record some new music soon.
+On June 9, 2014, Whibley has stated on his personal Facebook page that he was working on new Sum 41 music out of his home studio to get ready to record some new music soon.
 On June 29, 2014, Whibley posted an entry on his website, entitled "getting ready to record drums", with photos of him setting up the drum kit for recording.

 Promotion and release

 On June 6, 2016, Sum 41 announced that the group's sixth studio album would be titled 13 Voices and that the album is scheduled for release on October 7, 2016.
 The cover art and tracklist were also revealed that same day.
 "Fake My Own Death", the band's first new song in five years, was released on June 28, 2016.
 The song was released as an instant grat for pre-ordering the album on iTunes.
 The song was performed on The Late Show with Stephen Colbert on October 3, 2016.
 Deryck stated that the first official single had not yet been picked and the band wanted to put out new music to hold the fans over.
 The album's first official single "War", was released on August 25, 2016.
 The album's eighth track, "God Save Us All (Death to Pop)" was released (along with a live music video) on September 29, 2016.
-In early 2017, Sum 41 invited fans via Facebook and Instagram for the shooting of the music video for "Goddamn I'm Dead Again" in San Pedro, CA released May 3, 2017.
+In early 2017, Sum 41 invited fans via Facebook and Instagram for the shooting of the music video for "Goddamn I'm Dead Again" in San Pedro, California, released May 3, 2017.